 Schedules and pulses can be used as conditions in rules.
-The list shows all the schedules and pulses currently configured in the product, along with information about their configuration.

-Add schedule: Click to create a schedule or pulse.
+The e list sho ws all the schedules and pulses currently configured in the product, along with information about their configuration.
+I A dd schedule: Click to create a schedule or pulse.